- What If I Just Can’t Bring Up My Grade in That One Challenging Class? - August 19, 2017

 A 2015 study from the National Association for College Admission Counseling found that the majority of colleges did not consider work experience to be considerably or moderately important when deciding to admit first-time freshman.
 This is not true of every college, though.

-It’s also worth nothing that as part of Harvard University’s recent Making Caring Common campaign, it was proposed that more weight should be put on a student’s work and contributions to community, emphasizing real world experience, commitment, and service over superficial participation in extracurriculars that may not ultimately have any personal impact or importance.
+It’s also worth noting that as part of Harvard University’s recent Making Caring Common campaign, it was proposed that more weight should be put on a student’s work and contributions to community, emphasizing real-world experience, commitment, and service over superficial participation in extracurriculars that may not ultimately have any personal impact or importance.
 There isn’t yet any data to suggest that this advice has been enacted, but it’s hopeful news for those high school students who do hold down jobs.